TYPES OF CYBER ATTACKS

-Computer attacks can be carried out by different types of attacker, with more or less sophisticated techniques, resulting in more or less critical damage for an organization.
+Cyberattacks can be carried out by different types of attackers, with more or less sophisticated techniques, resulting in more or less critical damage for an organization’s information system.

 Indeed, a security incident can result in data loss, intellectual property theft, disruption of service involving operating losses and the cost of restoring operational conditions, reputational damage, or the attackers may demand the payment of a ransom.